 Year 3 and Year 4 students (ages 8-10)

-Here are our kindergarten topics – hover over each for a short description, or visit our parents and carers’ information page for more background on each topic.
+Here are our stage 2 topics – hover over each for a short description, or visit our parents and carers’ information page for more background on each topic.

 Students will be encouraged to think for themselves about what it is to be selfish, and what, if anything, makes it wrong to be selfish.